aosedge/meta-aos-rcar-gen4/README.md

 ```

 It will generate Aos update image according to the Aos update variables set in
-roo `prod-aos-rcar-s4.yaml` file.
+`prod-aos-rcar-s4.yaml` file.
 The default image location is your top build
 folder.

 Aos update variables: